 Common Wealth Charlotte is a nonprofit financial services organization serving the Charlotte area with a mission to help individuals and families achieve financial success.
 The organization was founded on the principle that financial guidance should be accessible regardless of income level, operating entirely fee-free to remove barriers to financial literacy and personal finance management.

 The organization provides a comprehensive suite of free financial services including group workshops covering basic financial concepts, one-on-one certified financial counselor sessions, credit counseling with personalized action plans, and access to no-cost checking and savings accounts through a partnership with Skyla Credit Union.
-They also offer 0% interest loans to qualified applicants after completing three advisor sessions—a direct alternative to predatory payday and auto title loans.
+They also offer advertised 0% interest loans to verify to qualified applicants after completing three advisor sessions—a direct alternative to predatory payday and auto title loans.
 Additionally, Common Wealth Charlotte runs Generation2080, a two-year wealth-building program designed to help families create generational wealth they can pass to their children.

 What distinguishes Common Wealth Charlotte is their explicit non-profit structure combined with multiple intervention points across the financial lifecycle.
 Rather than offering a single service, they address cash flow management, credit building, emergency lending, and long-term wealth creation.
-Their 0% interest loan program is particularly notable as approval is explicitly not based on credit score, making credit-challenged borrowers eligible.
+Their advertised 0% interest to verify loan program is particularly notable as approval is explicitly not based on credit score, making credit-challenged borrowers eligible.
 The free checking account partnership with Skyla Credit Union directly addresses predatory check-cashing fees that trap low-income consumers.